It’s a popular myth, according to Entrepreneur magazine in a small-business start-up myths article.

 But there was no packaging here.
 No tickets.
 No tuxedo.
 No stage.
 No printed programs.
 No symphony hall.
 No crowd of other listeners dressed in their finery.
 No advertising techniques.
 No buzz.
 No TV ads.
 No publicist.
 No newspaper articles.
 No Twitter feed.
 No promo patter about the event on local radio.
-No procession of luxury cars entering a symphony hall parking lot.
-No police directing traffic: nothing to tell you that this was a Big Deal.
+No procession of luxury cars entering a parking lot.
+No police directing traffic: Nothing to tell you that this was a Big Deal.

-Without the packaging, Joshua Bell was just a guy in a ball cap playing a fiddle.
+Rather, without the packaging, Joshua Bell was just a guy in a ball cap playing a fiddle.

 Advertising techniques make your business important to people

-Like Bell, you’ve got all kinds of skills.
+So what does this matter to you?
+Well, like Bell, you’ve got all kinds of skills.

 But how would anyone know?